- Search The Registry

 A year later the Arts Endowment awarded the organization a second grant in support of expanding the Workshop’s programs.
 The Watts Writers’ Workshop attracted national and international media attention.
 In 1966, it was the subject of an NBC TV documentary.
 Writing from the Workshop was also collected in the 1967 anthology "From the Ashes: Voices of Watts."

 Though the Watts Writers’ Workshop lasted less than a decade, its legacy endures.
 In 1971, Schulberg and Fred Hudson, a former Paramount Pictures screenwriter, founded the Frederick Douglass Creative Arts Center in Harlem, New York.
 The Center’s programs included writing classes in several genres as well as an after-school program in creative writing and computer literacy for elementary and middle school students.
-The Center also produces the annual Black Roots Festival of Poetry, Prose, Drama, and Music, which has showcased leading African American writers and artists such as Lucille Clifton, Gordon Parks, Toni Morrison, and Ishmael Reed.
+The Center also produces the annual Black Roots Festival of Poetry, Prose, Drama, and Music, which has showcased leading Black writers and artists such as Lucille Clifton, Gordon Parks, Toni Morrison, and Ishmael Reed.

 National Endowment for the Arts